The Kautilyan Statecraft for Combating Insurgency in Northeast India

 * Subir Bhaumik, a senior fellow with the Centre for Studies in International Relations & Development (CSIRD), is a former BBC correspondent and the author of Insurgent Crossfire and Troubled Periphery: Crisis of India’s Northeast.

 ** Chandragupta (340–297BCE) and India are a contradiction.
 His empire included only present-day North India excluding the Leh region, Pakistan and the western stretch of Bangladesh.
-India was created by the Muslims and the British, and finally completed by the nationalists in the mainland when the British left the Indian subcontinent permanently for their cold-storage homeland.
+India was built by the Muslims and the British, and continued by the nationalists in the mainland.

 Comments